bokesyo/CSC4005_2022Fall_Demo/project3_template/README.md

-## 2. Update physics constant definition
+## 2. Updated physics constant definition

 Previously, the physics constant is defined using variable definition.
 This approach make some trouble when you try to use them in CUDA program.
 So, we have changed the definition of physics constants back to macro definition, like this: